ravikaanthe/MCP-MultiAgent-Framework/outputs/test-cases/authentication/AUTH-001-tests.md

     "priority": "medium"
   },
   {
-    "testName": "Login with empty username and password fields", "steps": [
+    "testName": "Login with empty username and password", "steps": [
       "Navigate to the ParaBank login page at https://parabank.parasoft.com/parabank/index.htm", "Leave the username field empty",
       "Leave the password field empty",
       "Click the 'Log In' button",
-      "Verify that the user is not redirected to the account overview page (EXPECT: FAILURE)", "Verify that an error message is displayed indicating that the username and password fields are required" ],
+      "Verify that the login is unsuccessful and an error message is displayed (EXPECT: FAILURE)" ],
     "testData": {
-      "username": "",
+      "username": "invaliduser",
-      "password": ""
+      "password": "invalidpass"
     },
+    "priority": "medium"
+  },
+  {
+    "testName": "Attempt to access account overview page without login", "steps": [
+      "Navigate directly to the account overview page at https://parabank.parasoft.com/parabank/overview.htm", "Verify that the user is redirected to the login page and unable to access the account overview page (EXPECT: FAILURE)" ],
     "priority": "low"
   },
   {
-    "testName": "Verify the ParaBank login page elements", "steps": [
+    "testName": "Verify login page accessibility and input validation", "steps": [
-      "Navigate to the ParaBank login page at https://parabank.parasoft.com/parabank/index.htm", "Verify that the page displays the 'Customer Login' section on the left side", "Verify that the username field is labeled 'Username:' and accepts text input", "Verify that the password field is labeled 'Password:' and masks the input", "Verify that the Log In button is clickable when both the username and password fields have values", "Verify that clicking the Log In button with valid credentials redirects the user to the account overview page" ],
+      "Navigate to the ParaBank login page at https://parabank.parasoft.com/parabank/index.htm", "Verify that the login page is accessible", "Verify that the username and password fields are properly labeled", "Verify that the password field masks the input", "Verify that the login button is clickable when both fields have values", "Verify that the login completes within 2 seconds", "Verify that the password is encrypted in transit" ],
-    "testData": {
-      "username": "ficusroot",
-      "password": "katal@n@ravi"
-    },
     "priority": "high"
   }
 ]